Shadowsych/unhp-robotics/2016/README.md

 ## Uplift North Hills Preperatory 2016 VEX RobotC Program
 This is the RobotC program for the 2016 Uplift North Hills Preperatory VEX RobotC competition.
-All documentations & setup will be provided here for the future generation to study & understand.
-If you're having issues, please post them on the issue tab of this GitHub.
+- All documentations & setup will be provided here for anyone to study

-## [----Documentation----]
+- If you're having an issue, please post your issue on this repository

-## How to Download & Compile the RobotC Program:
+## How to Download and Compile the RobotC Program:
 - Turn the Vex Microcontroller on
 - Click the "Robot" tab in RobotC, then go to VEX Cortex Communication Mode, and make sure it's set to "VEXnet or USB."
 - Using the orange cord in your returnable kit, connect the Vex Microcontroller to the computer